OfirTheOne/o-benchmarker/README.md

-# O-Benchmarker
+# **O-Benchmarker**

 [![Build Status](https://travis-ci.org/OfirTheOne/o-benchmarker.svg?branch=master)](https://travis-ci.org/OfirTheOne/o-benchmarker)
 [![npm](https://img.shields.io/npm/v/o-benchmarker.svg)](https://www.npmjs.com/package/o-benchmarker)

 O-Benchmarker - Node.js Benchmarking Framework. <br>
-To easily, and without excessive code writhing, profile the performance of any function.
+For an easy, with minimal efforts, performance measuring any function.
-If you think of multiple ways to implement a specific action, or you found a copal of modules that preform what you're looking for, and want to evaluate which one is faster, this module provide you with a simple, easy-to-use API just for that (aiming to be as easy as testing with Mocha).
+If you think of multiple ways to implement a specific action, or you found a couple of modules that preforms what you're looking for, and you want to evaluate which one is faster, this module provide you with a simple, easy-to-use API just for that.

+### **Features**

+* build-in typescript support.
+* benchmark multiple functions to measure performance as a group.
+* benchmark sync and async functions and measure performance against each other.
+* build-in support by design of benchmarking Express API routes (using mocking tool, E.g supertest).

 ### Table Of Contents